500Foods/Philement/elements/006-carbon/README.md

 ## Compile carbon
-As carbon is a plain C application, it can be compiled easily using GCC, which is likely already installed and configured on any device running Klipper, particuarly a Raspberry Pi or a clone.
+As carbon is a plain C application, it can be compiled easily using GCC, which is likely already installed and configured on any device running Klipper, particularly a Raspberry Pi or a clone.
 Typically all of Philement is installed in separate folders, so in this case, we just need to download the source file and compile it
 ```
 mkdir ~/Philement